Tserieskinda/Sfs-System-Editor/README.md

 Before you say, it is vibecoded.

 Thanks to Astray Galaxy and Neverger for the Zip assets.
-Beta testers and contributors- Krameter, Mistiy, ReoreyBoi, Akselajin
+Beta testers and contributors- Krameter, Mistiy, ReoreyBoi, Akselajin, Cyn